-ON-FARM DIVERSIFIED USES

-On-farm diversified uses may be permitted on an agricultural lot in accordance with the policies of this section.
+ON-FARM DIVERSIFIED USES On-farm diversified uses may be permitted on an agricultural lot in accordance with the policies of this sub section.

-Limitations on the type, size, scale and area of on-farm diversified uses are primarily to ensure that such uses:
+Limitations on the type, size, scale and area of on-farm diversified uses are established by the policies of this section are primarily to ensure that such uses:

-- Are clearly secondary to the principal agricultural operation on the lot and limited in area; - Are compatible with, and do not hinder, surrounding agricultural operations; - Protect prime agricultural areas for the long term; - Are appropriate for rural infrastructure and public services; and, - Do not undermine, or conflict with, the planned function of settlements.
+- are clearly secondary to the principal agricultural operation on the lot and limited in area; - are compatible with, and do not hinder, surrounding agricultural operations; - protect prime agricultural areas for the long term: - are appropriate for rural infrastructure and public services; and - do not undermine, or conflict with, the planned function of settlements.